BRCentralSA/Slackbot/README.md

 ```
 python --version
 ```
-If you don´t have it installed yet run:
+If you don´t have python installed yet run:
 ```
 sudo yum install python
 ```